mudge/re2/README.md

 Encoding
 --------

+> [!IMPORTANT]
-Note RE2 only supports UTF-8 and ISO-8859-1 encoding so strings will be returned in UTF-8 by default or ISO-8859-1 if the `:utf8` option for the `RE2::Regexp` is set to false (any other encoding's behaviour is undefined).
+> Note RE2 only supports UTF-8 and ISO-8859-1 encoding so strings will be
+> returned in UTF-8 by default or ISO-8859-1 if the `:utf8` option for the
+> `RE2::Regexp` is set to false (any other encoding's behaviour is undefined).

 For backward compatibility: re2 won't automatically convert string inputs to the right encoding so this is the responsibility of the caller, e.g.